Gloria Han, Receptionist

 Shawna Howe, Indigenous Student Counsellor

 Shawna Howe is the Indigenous Student Counsellor at OCAD U. Shawna is an Anishinaabe and Mi’kmaq woman, and a member of Shubenacadie First Nation.
 Shawna’s spirit name is Red Cedar Tree Woman and she is from the Wolf Clan.
 Shawna has a BA in psychology from Ryerson University and a master's in indigenous social work from Wilfrid Laurier University.
 She has spent time working within academic settings with Indigenous students and elders.
 Shawna enjoys learning about Indigenous wholistic health and traditional healing, spending time on the land, drumming and painting.
-Shawna supports all OCAD U students through the Health and Wellness Centre and Indigenous Visual Culture program.
+Shawna supports all OCAD U students through the Indigenous Visual Culture program.

 Dr. Hrabowych, Family Doctor